hmgene/mudcookies/README.md

 # mudcookies
-We help each other to synthesize free single-cell data.
+We help synthesize single-cell data for free.
-For this goal, we study existing tools and lower a barrier for our people before they can contribute to this with their great idea.
+To do that some need to learn some skills using the realistic data.

+## single-cell RNA tools
+The analytic workflow include
+- cell counting
+- normalization
+- integration and reduction
+- interpretation and annotation